flashkillapp/flashkill/README.md

 # flashkill Browser Extension

-This browser extension aims to improve the user experience on for both players and spectators of the 99Damage league websites.
+This browser extension aims to improve the user experience for both players and spectators of the 99Damage league websites.

 # Install